ngocphucck/elgamal-and-peer2peer-communication/README.md

 # elgamal-and-peer2peer-communication
-This project simulate the message transportation between two clients using elgamal cryptography.
+This project simulates the message transportation between two clients using elgamal cryptography.
 This elgamal algorithm is built based on the [RyanRiddle's repo](https://github.com/RyanRiddle/elgamal).

 ## Requirements
 - [Python 3.8](https://www.python.org/)